nestorrente/erdiagram/docs/Database_model.md

 #### Unique modifier

-Properties defined using the unique modifier will be modelled using a `UNIQUE` constraint on relational databases.
+Properties defined using the unique modifier will be modelled by adding a `UNIQUE` constraint to that column.

 #### Auto-incremental modifier

 Properties defined using the auto-incremental modifier will be modelled as `AUTO_INCREMENTAL` columns.

-_Note: as there are some database engines that doesn't support the `AUTO_INCREMENTAL` modifier, ERDiagram will try to emulate the same behavior using a combination of a `SEQUENCE` and a `DEFAULT` value in those database engines that support those features._
+_Note: as there are some database engines that doesn't support the `AUTO_INCREMENTAL` modifier, ERDiagram will try to emulate the same behavior using a combination of a `SEQUENCE` and a `DEFAULT` value in the database engines that support those features._

 ### Entity identifier property

-The identifier property of the entity will be treated as any other column, with the only difference that it will be defined as the `PRIMARY KEY` (a.k.a. `IDENTIFIER`) of the table.
+The identifier property of the entity will be treated like any other column, with the only difference that it will be defined as the `PRIMARY KEY` (a.k.a. `IDENTIFIER`) of the table.

 ## Relationships